devoteamgcloud/flycs_sdk/docs/stored_procedures.rst

 =====
-Functions
+Stored Procedures
 =====

 Flycs lets you define BigQuery stored procedures.
 These functions will be created in BigQuery during the CI/CD pipeline and usable in your transformations.

-Example definition of a stored procedure in YAML: (Note that the argument mode must be specified IN,OUT or INOUT)
+Example definition of a stored procedure in YAML:
+(Note that the argument mode must be specified IN, OUT or INOUT)

 .. code-block:: yaml